TheAypisamFpv/NeuralNetworkVisualisation/README.md

 - Layout:
     - Input boxes are aligned on the left side.
     - Visualization area is on the right side.
-    - The window is resizable (with a min size), and the layout adjusts accordingly.
+    - The window is resizable *(with a min size)*, and the layout adjusts accordingly.

 ### Clustering

 - Neurons are clustered using hierarchical clustering to improve visualization performance.
-- Clustering can be toggled on or off (No clustering can lead to performance issues with large networks).
+- Clustering can be toggled on or off *__(no clustering can lead to performance issues with large networks)__*.
-- The threshold for clustering can be adjusted.
+- The threshold for a layser to be clustered can be adjusted *(default is 50 neurons)*.

 ### Visualization